9623D-Double-Vision/DoubleVisionNB/README.md

 # Dated Entries

-# 4/29/23 - VRC Game Reveal 2023
+# **4/29/23 - VRC Game Reveal 2023**
 *This entry was not a formal practice.*

+- [x] Elliott

 On the last day of worlds, the 2023-2024 VRC Competition was revealed.
 Elliott attended worlds with his former team.
 After the game reveal, Elliott started to brainstorm potential mechanisms for Over-Under.
 He came across a FRC game similar to OU called Charge-Up.
 He found FRC team 2910's robot that completed the same function of picking up Reuleaux polygons similar to OU Triballs.
 The video he saw of the robot is listed below.
 [![IMAGE ALT TEXT HERE]()

 FRC team 2910's robot had a standard tank drivetrain with an arm, as well as an intake that uses rubber rollers similar to VRC Flex Wheels.
 The function of the arm and intake was meant to grab the scoring objects off the ground and extend the arm out to place them on a platform.
 This is very similar to how the VEX Over-Under game is played.

+## **Entry Recap**
-TLDR: Elliott started brainstorming ideas for Over-Under mechanisms
+Elliott started brainstorming ideas for Over-Under mechanisms.

 # 4/30/23 - Initial Design

-After analysing FRC team 2910's robot Elliott started 3D Modeling a bot modified for the Over-Under competition.
-This design included a 6-motor drivetrain with a gear ratio of 36:60, a catapult that included a slip gear mechanism made from high-strength axles and rubber bands, and an intake utilizing chain drives and flex wheels in order to grip onto the tribals.
+After analyzing FRC team 2910's robot Elliott started 3D Modeling a bot modified for the Over-Under competition.
+This design included a 6-motor drivetrain with a gear ratio of 36:60, a catapult that included a slip gear mechanism made from high-strength axles and rubber bands, and an intake utilizing chain drives and flex wheels in order to grip onto the triballs.

 # 5/1/23
 Elliott researched a way to transport and hold the triballs; he found a claw that uses a chain and sprocket mechanism that connected to shafts with flex wheels on them to be able to intake the triballs faster as well as have a better grip so the robot can hold the triballs more effectively when at high speeds or taking sharp turns that when using a standard claw would cause the triball to fling escape the control of the robot.